AdrianVollmer/PowerHub/docs/evasion.md

 ### Technique

-Antivirus Detection does not necessarily have to happen on the endpoint.
+Antivirus detection does not necessarily have to happen on the endpoint.
 It's common to check files transferred from the network for malicious code before it even reaches the endpoint.
 Usually, this happens in web proxies.